Technicali/cqrs-commands/README.md

 *Note: The `id`, of course, will vary ;-).*

-Now you can send that command to the server using your favorite AJAX library, such as [http.js](https://github.com/goloroden/http.js).
+Now you can send the newly created command to the server using your favorite AJAX library, such as [http.js](https://github.com/goloroden/http.js).
+For that, use a `POST` request and send the command to the `/commands` url using the `application/json` content-type.
+If the command has successfully been stored within the command bus, cqrs-commands replies with an `202 Accepted` status code; otherwise the status code `503 Service Unavailable` is returned.

-In case you want to track the command at a later point in time, feel free to remember its `id`.
+*Note: In case you want to track the command at a later point in time, feel free to remember its `id`.*

 That's it :-)!